You'll be invited to breast screening (mammogram) if you're eligible.

 - breast screening clinic, often within a hospital

-- mobile breast screening unit – these could be in lots of different locations, such as in a supermarket car park
+- mobile breast screening unit – these can be in lots of different locations, such as in a supermarket car park

 Important: If you missed an appointment

-If you were invited for breast screening but missed or did not book an appointment, you can contact your local NHS breast screening service to book now.
+If you were invited for breast screening but missed it, you can contact your local NHS breast screening service to book now.

 Contact your local breast screening service if: